ui-species/ui-species.com/index.md

-Vanilla implemenation for technilogies described in [UI-Species specification](https://ui-species.org).
+Native implemenation for technilogies described in [UI-Species specification](https://ui-species.org).

 Feel free to contact with our support by email [support@ui-species.com](mailto:support@ui-species.com)